 Similar to the workflow for standard fields, you can also add your own custom fields directly to a schema.

 To add fields to the root level of a schema, select the plus (+) icon next to the schema’s name in the canvas.
 An Untitled Field placeholder appears in the schema structure and the right rail updates to reveal controls to configure the field.

 Start typing in the name of the field you wish to add, and the system automatically starts searching for matching standard fields.
 To create a new custom field instead, select the top option appended with (New Field).

-From here, provide a display name and data type for the field.
-Under Assign field group, you must select a field group for the new field to be associated with.
-Start typing in the name of the field group, and if you have previously created custom field groups they will appear in the dropdown list.
-Alternatively, you can type a unique name into the field to create a new field group instead.
+Next, you must select a field group for the new field to be associated with.
+Start typing in the name of the field group in the provided text input.
+If you have any existing custom field groups that match the input, they will appear in the dropdown list.
+Alternatively, you can type a unique name to create a new field group instead.

 If you select an existing custom field group, any other schemas that employ that field group will also inherit the newly added field after you save your changes.
 For this reason, only select an existing field group if you want this type of propagation.
 Otherwise, you should opt to create a new custom field group instead.

 After selecting the field group from the list, select Apply.